How Much To Install A Sunroof

 Is insurance higher with a sunroof?

-Insurance is usually not much higher just because of a sunroof.
-However, repair costs after damage can slightly increase premiums.
+Usually not much higher just because of the sunroof.
+But repair costs after damage can slightly increase your premiums over time.

 Can I convert my car to sunroof?